Promo code HERO applied for 25% off!Offer ends 05/26/2026

 When a lender looks at an application with a co-signer, they focus on a few key areas:

-Debt-to-Income Ratio (DTI).
+• Debt-to-Income Ratio (DTI).
 They want a DTI of 43% or lower.
 The co-signer needs a suitable income and manageable debts.
+The lender adds the co-signer’s income to the primary borrower’s income, but the co-signer’s existing personal debts also get factored in.

 What Disqualifies a Co-Signer?

-Even with good credit, certain things can disqualify someone:
+Even with good credit, certain conditions can disqualify someone:

 Co-Signing From the Real Estate Agent Perspective: What You Need for the Exam

-If you are studying for the real estate license exam, you need to know the difference between a co-signer and a co-borrower.
+If you are studying for the real estate license exam, you need to know the difference between a co-signer and a co-borrower, including the minimum credit scores each role requires, the risks involved, and the situations where these concepts apply.
 This is not just trivia.
 It shows up on the test, usually in situational questions where you have to advise a client.

 Why does this matter for you as an agent?
 Clients will ask.
 A buyer with lower credit might say, “Can my dad co-sign?”
 You need to explain that a co-signer does not get ownership, and lenders tend to have strict credit requirements.

 On the exam, expect situational questions about this.
 Know that the co-signer’s liability continues until the loan is refinanced or paid off.
 The key point: the co-signer takes on risk without getting ownership.
-Check out this other article (What Does The Real Estate Exam Look Like) for more info on the exam.
+For a closer look at what to expect on test day, read our breakdown of what the real estate exam looks like.

 Frequently Asked Questions About Co-Signing a Mortgage

-Let’s answer some questions you still might have.
+Let’s answer some questions you still might have about co-signing a mortgage.

 Can My Co-Signer Have a 500 Credit Score?